7 deaths likely linked to outbreak at Virginia Mason hospital in Seattle

 Virginia Mason Medical Center has confirmed the deaths of three more patients that could be linked to infections caused by a bacterial outbreak at the downtown Seattle facility, hospital officials said Friday.

-The hospital announced this week it was investigating an outbreak caused by the Klebsiella pneumonia bacteria, a fairly common pathogen believed to have infected at least 31 people and killed seven since last October.
-Local and state public health teams have spent the last few months searching for answers about the source of the outbreak and how it has spread, but had yet to find anything conclusive as of this week, Dr. Andrew Ross, the hospital’s interim clinical chief, said Friday.
+The hospital announced this week it was investigating an outbreak caused by the Klebsiella pneumoniae bacteria, a fairly common pathogen believed to have infected at least 31 people and killed seven since last October.
+Local and state public health teams have spent the last few months searching for answers about the source of the outbreak and how it has spread, but had yet to find anything conclusive as of this week, Dr. Andrew Ross, the hospital’s interim chief clinical officer, said Friday.

 “There’s no common reservoir that we can find,” Ross said, though he added the bacteria has primarily infected “medically complicated” patients with several underlying health conditions.
 He declined to say if any healthy patients had been infected.